openclimatefix/nowcasting_alerts_cron/README.md

 ## Running locally

-Run `wrangler dev --local` in your terminal to start a development server Run `curl "http://localhost:8787/cdn-cgi/mf/scheduled"` to trigger the scheduled event Go back to the console to see what your worker has logged Update the Cron trigger in wrangler.toml (see https://developers.cloudflare.com/workers/gler/configuration/#triggers)
+Run `npm run start` in your terminal to start a development server Run `curl "http://localhost:8787/cdn-cgi/mf/scheduled"` to trigger the scheduled event Go back to the console to see what your worker has logged Update the Cron trigger in wrangler.toml (see https://developers.cloudflare.com/workers/gler/configuration/#triggers)